Background pattern

 Important information about potentially serious reactions

-There have been reports of severe skin reactions associated with the use of gabapentina, including Stevens-Johnson syndrome, toxic epidermal necrolysis, and drug reaction with eosinophilia and systemic symptoms (DRESS).
+Severe skin reactions have been reported with the use of gabapentina, including Stevens-Johnson syndrome, toxic epidermal necrolysis, and drug rash with eosinophilia and systemic symptoms (DRESS).
 Stop taking gabapentina and seek medical attention immediately if you notice any of the symptoms related to these severe skin reactions described in section 4.

-Read the description of these symptoms in section 4 of this prospectusContact your doctor immediately if you experience any of the following symptoms after taking this medicine as they may be serious”.
+Read the description of these symptoms in section 4 of this package leaflet"Contact your doctor immediately if you experience any of the following symptoms after taking this medication, as they may be serious".

-Muscle weakness, sensitivity, or pain, especially if you feel unwell or have a fever, may be due to an abnormal rupture of muscle fibers that can lead to kidney problems and put your life at risk.
-You may also experience urine discoloration, and changes in blood test results (significant increase in creatine phosphokinase in blood).
+Muscle weakness, sensitivity, or pain on palpation, and especially if you feel unwell or have a fever, could be due to abnormal muscle fiber breakdown, which can lead to kidney problems and put your life at risk.
+You may also experience urine discoloration and changes in blood test results (significant increase in creatine phosphokinase in blood).
 If you experience any of these signs or symptoms, please contact your doctor immediately.

-Especially, inform your doctor (or pharmacist) if you are taking or have taken recently any medicine for seizures, sleep disorders, depression, anxiety, or any other neurological or psychiatric problem.
+In particular, inform your doctor (or pharmacist) if you are taking or have recently taken any medication for seizures, sleep disorders, depression, anxiety, or any other neurological or psychiatric problem.

-If you are taking any medicine containing opioids (such as morphine), inform your doctor or pharmacist as opioids can increase the effect of gabapentina.
+If you are taking any medication containing opioids (such as morphine), inform your doctor or pharmacist, as opioids can increase the effect of gabapentina.
 Additionally, the combination of gabapentina with opioids can cause drowsiness, sedation, decreased breathing, or death.

 Antacids for indigestion

 If you take gabapentina at the same time as antacids containing aluminum and magnesium, the absorption of gabapentina in the stomach may be reduced.
-It is recommended that gabapentina be taken at least two hours after taking an antacid.
+Therefore, it is recommended that gabapentina be taken at least two hours after taking an antacid.

 gabapentina cinfa:

-No interaction is expected with other antiepileptic medications or with the oral contraceptive pill.
+It is not expected to interact with other antiepileptic medications or with the oral contraceptive pill.

 Taking gabapentina cinfa with food